Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: System Model and Problem Statement

 \subsection{Network Model}

-Let's consider the massive $K$ number of IoT devices , each with random traits, transmitting independent target signals to their respective IoT gateway for uplink activities, as shown in \figurename~\ref{Fig: System_model}.
-These IoT PINs (Places in the Network) are deployed in a static architecture with self-awareness to sense various physical patterns nearby.
-While the devices use an orthogonal frequency division multiplexing (OFDM) framework to avoid self-band collisions during uplink transmission, this is insufficient for significantly increasing network capacity.
-Factors such as surrounding parameters and transceiver conditions contribute to channel impairments, potentially causing self-band interference.
-Taking into account the challenges from the spectrum leakage for the uplink signal which is fired by node $k \in \{1, \dots, K\}$ targeting the intended resource slot $n \in \{1, \dots, N\}$, the time domain received signal at the gateway can be formulated as,
+Let us consider the massive $K$ number of IoT devices, each having unique attributes, are sending independent signals to their respective IoT gateways for uplink activities, as illustrated in \figurename~\ref{Fig: System_model}.
+These IoT devices are stationed in a fixed setup, capable of sensing various physical phenomena in their vicinity.
+Each IoT node $k \in \{1, \dots, K\}$ targets a specific resource slot $n \in \{1, \dots, N\}$.
+The received signal at the gateway at time $t$ can be formulated as,

-where $x_{k}(t) \in \mathbb{C}^{K \cross 1}, g^{n}_{k} \in \mathbb{C}^{N \cross K}$ are the desired transmitted signal from node $k$ and respective channel vector matching with $n^{th}$ resource block in complex domain.
-Here, we are modeling the channel vector via a 2D complex bivariate Gaussian distribution for the sake of small-scale path fading effects causing Rayleigh scattering conveying via the wireless medium.
-Hence, $g_{k}(t) x_{k}^{[n]}(t)$ is the desired signal portion which is allocated to resource segment $n$, and $g_{j}(t) x_{j}^{[n]}(t)$ is the generalized fragment that is acting as an obstacle to utilize the $n^{th}$ resource space.
-The last term in \eqref{Eq: signal_model} depicts the usual zero-mean complex additive white Gaussian noise term that appeared in $n^{th}$ sub-band of the gateway at time $t$, and $w^{[n]}(t) \sim \mathcal{N}_{\mathbb{C}}(0, \sigma_{w}^2)$, where $\sigma_{w}^2$ is the average noise power.

-The higher density and heterogeneity of the networks cause challenges which are not only in finding an arbitrary resource block but also in perfect matching with the most proper slot at the gateway.
-Consequently, we are dealing with the problem of mapping fewer $N$ resources in a particular space-time-frequency band with $K$ number of devices ($K\geq N$), to delve into performance enhancement within dense IoT networks.
-Let $0 \leq~c_{k}^{[n]}~\leq 1$ imply the indication ratio to $n^{th}$ resource block from IoT device $k$ and depend on the hypothesis and CSI distributions of IoT pool.
-According to the resolution of advanced resource utilization, the indicating factor behaves in two major different ways such as,